borntofrappe/game-development/03 Match Three/Match Three 1/README.md

     end
     ```

-  - if the two don't match, reset the controlling values
+  - if the two don't match, reset the controlling variables

     ```lua
     else